-Mitral valve prolapse is a heart valve problem.
-The valve that separates the upper and lower chambers of the left side of tyour heart does not close normally.
+Mitral valve prolapse is a heart problem involving the mitral valve, which separates the upper and lower chambers of the left side of the heart.
+In this condition, the valve does not close normally.

-The mitral valve helps blood on the left side of the heart flow through the heart chambers in one direction.
+The mitral valve helps blood on the left side of the heart flow in one direction.
 It closes to keep blood from moving backwards when the heart beats (contracts).

-Mitral valve prolapse is the term used when the valve does not close normally.
-It can be caused by many things.
+Mitral valve prolapse is the term used when the valve does not close properly.
+It can be caused by many different things.

 Mitral valve prolapse often affects thin women who may have minor chest wall deformities, scoliosis, or other disorders.
-Some forms of mitral valve prolapse seem to be passed down through families.
+Some forms of mitral valve prolapse seem to be passed down through families (inherited).

-Mitral valve prolapse also occurs with some connective tissue disorders.
-These may include Marfan syndrome and other rare genetic disorders.
+Mitral valve prolapse is also seen with some connective tissue disorders such as Marfan syndrome and other rare genetic disorders.

-Most of the time, there are no symptoms or very few.
-Treatment is not needed.
+Most of the time, there are few or no symptoms and treatment is not needed.

 Most of the time, mitral valve prolapse is harmless and does not cause symptoms.
 Symptoms that do occur can be treated and controlled with medicine or surgery.